KrishnaDistributedcomputing/AIPTest/AipHeartBeat.md

 ## Extracting AipHeartBeat

-## Using Powershell to extract information related to AIPHeartBeat.

 The Search-UnifiedAuditLog cmdlet in PowerShell allows you to search for specific record types in the audit log.
 To search for AIP HeartBeat events, you would use the AzureInformationProtectionHeartbeat record type.